Ron Husband: Personal life

 Ron Husband was born in Monrovia, California on February 8, 1950.
 Husband was raised Christian by a single mother as the youngest of three brothers in a small, segregated community.
 The age difference between Husband and his brothers was so drastic, the closest in age to him being 13 years apart, that around the age of 5 he was practically being raised as an only child.
 He and his family moved during his childhood to different houses within southern California.

 Husband attributes his strong work ethic to his mother, who worked to provide for her children when they were young.
 Husband describes his mother as "always supportive" and "a great role model."
 Another role model in his life was his brother Ken, who was athletic and the captain of his school's basketball team.
 Husband found role models in his own life because there was no positive African American character representation on television at the time for him to look up to.
 Drawing has always been second nature to Husband from a young age.
 In high school, he took art his junior year only to be kicked out before the end of the school year for not cleaning a paintbrush after his teacher asked him to.
 He believed he didn't need art classes because he already knew how to draw.
 Prior to being kicked out of art class in high school, his work was chosen to compete in a local art competition in downtown LA and was then sent to New York where he won a national prize for best pen and ink work.
 This is when he realized that art could be his pathway to a career in art after seeing all of the positive feedback.
-After high school, he continued to take art classes at CA Citrus community college and University of Nevada which he was able to attend on a sports scholarship.
+After high school, he continued to take art classes at Citrus College in California and University of Nevada which he was able to attend on a sports scholarship.